-Making sure that potential clients aren’t discouraged is part of the creed, inbound marketing.
-Yet, there are still a lot of webpages that visitors complain about.
+Making sure that potential clients aren’t discouraged is part of the creed, of inbound marketing.
+Yet, there are still a lot of web pages that visitors complain about.

 Whatever the reason is, never forget about prioritizing user experience when developing a website.

 This article will discuss twelve reasons why people dislike your website.
 This list is not to discourage!
 Let’s make sure your website visitors are engaged.
 The following top points will help you avoid committing mistakes.

 The advent of Vines, TikTok, and memes have shortened people’s attention spans.
 Pages with multimedia that don’t load fast will cause customers to leave.
 Once users experience high-speed internet they will never wait around this demands a fast loading.

 - Choose a reliable provider to host your site

 2. Lack of mobile optimization

 Most people visiting your site also own a smartphone, and currently, mobile users outnumber users of desktop computers.
 That is why it is almost compulsory in today’s worldwide web to have your website optimized for mobile phones.

 Users that visit your website are most probably smartphone holders.
 It’s important to have a webpage that is optimized for mobile phones.
 You don’t want to have customers zoom in and click the wrong button.

 Using a mobile-optimized theme or application will help improve your visitor’s experience.
 Your site needs to be ideal for mobile use in order to be effective and competitive in today’s digital market.